My Quiet Kitchen

 image for Pinterest

-For me, knowing these healthy tortilla pizzas are waiting in the freezer is like a superpower that just might keep me from scarfing down half a bag of chips while I attempt to cook something healthier!
-If you and your family tend to stop for fast food on nights like that, well, these simple tortilla pizzas might help with that, too.
+For me, knowing these vegan tortilla pizzas are waiting in the freezer is like a superpower that just might keep me from scarfing down half of a bag of chips while I attempt to cook something healthier!

 overhead shot of a baked tortilla pizza